thuiar/TEXTOIR/README.md

     pages = "167--174",
 }
 ```
-This toolkit is mainly contributed by: Hanlei Zhang, Ting-En Lin, Shaojie Zhao, Xin Wang, Qianrui Zhou, and Huisheng Mao.
+This toolkit is contributed by Hanlei Zhang, Ting-En Lin, Qianrui Zhou, Shaojie Zhao, Xin Wang, and Huisheng Mao.
+The supervisor is Hua Xu.

 ## Introduction
 TEXTOIR aims to provide a convenience toolkit for researchers to reproduce the related text open classification and clustering methods.
 It contains two tasks, which are defined as open intent detection and open intent discovery.
 Open intent detection aims to identify n-class known intents, and detect one-class open intent.
 Open intent discovery aims to leverage limited prior knowledge of known intents to find fine-grained known and open intent-wise clusters.